 - White Chocolate Chips

 The key to making cookie dough mix up easily is to always start with room temperature ingredients.
 It is important to plan ahead a little and set out the butter and eggs out on the counter several hours before you plan to bake.
-This will allow them come to room temperature before mixing up the cookie dough.
+This will allow them to come to room temperature before mixing up the cookie dough.

 If you’re making the cookies in the morning you can set the ingredients out on the counter the night before and they will be perfect, but if you plan on making the cookies later in the day then simply lay the butter and eggs out early in the morning.

 I like to gather all my ingredients and place them over by my mixer before I start my cookie dough.
 I think this just helps save time when you start the mixing process.
-This way you are not stopping to look for each ingredients when you need them.
+This way you are not stopping to look for each ingredient when you need them.

 Once you have all the ingredients ready, you’ll start by creaming the butter and sugar together, then add in the eggs and vanilla.
 Mix these in thoroughly before moving on to the dry ingredients.